Sections in this page

 Director, Regulatory Practice and Operations

-Sean Heffernan is the Director, Regulatory Practice and Operations at the ESB.
-He commenced this role in June 2023.
+Sean Heffernan is the Director of Regulatory Practice and Operations at the ESB.

-Prior to joining the ESB, Sean was a Director the Australian Skills Quality Authority (ASQA).
-During this time, he was responsible for leading registration management, risk intelligence, stakeholder engagement and regulatory reform.
-He also led a review of ASQA’s service standards, focussed on improving service to the public and registered training organisations.
+Before joining the ESB, Sean was a Director at the Australian Skills Quality Authority (ASQA), where he led registration management, risk intelligence, stakeholder engagement and regulatory reform functions.
+Sean oversaw a comprehensive review of ASQAs service standards, focused on strengthening service delivery for registered training organisations and vocational education and training students.